pcuervo/yogacloud/plugins/woocommerce-multilingual/readme.txt

 6. Shop URLs translation screen

 == Changelog ==

+= 3.8.5 =
+* Fixed more problems related to converting shipping costs in secondary currencies
+* Fixed one compatibility problem with WooCommerce Show Single Variations
+* Bug fix: product translations were not synchronized correctly when marking an existing product as a translation of another one
+* Bug fix: variation names not displayed in tooltips on the orders screen in the backend
+* Updated the wpml-config.xml configuration file: copy prices to product translations also when multi-currency is not on
+* Other small fixes for the admin interface

 = 3.8.4 =
 * Bug fix: minimum required amount was not calculated correctly for secondary currencies (not included in the previous version)